mahodar/find_missing_number_in_array/README.md

 # Find Missing Number in Array

-A C# console application that demonstrates finding missing number in an array using **SOLID principles**.
+A C# console application that demonstrates finding missing numbers in an array using **SOLID principles**.

 ## Overview

-This project implements a boolean array-based algorithm to find missing numbers in a sequence, following all five SOLID principles for maintainable, testable, and extensible code.
+This project implements multiple algorithms to find missing numbers in a sequence, following all five SOLID principles for maintainable, testable, and extensible code.
+The current implementation uses the `SortAndSearchStrategy` with validation provided by the `ArrayValidator`.

 ## SOLID Principles Implementation